AndrewGuerrero/ng-caryll/content/effective_cpp.md

 - Prefer c++-style casts to old-style casts.
 They are easier to see, and they are more specific about what they do.

-### Item 28: Avoid returning *handles* to object internals
+### Item 28: Avoid `return`ing *handles* to object internals

-*Handles* can be references, pointers or iterators to an objects internals.
-This runs the risk of compromising an objects encapsulation.
-It can also lead to `const` member functions that allow an object's state to be modified.
+*Handles* can be references, pointers or iterators to an objects internals, potentially compromising an objects encapsulation.
+They can also lead to `const` member functions that allow an object's state to be modified.

 ``` cpp